How Long Do Talking Stages Last Before Dating? The Honest Answer

 These conversations prevent problems later.

-How to Make Your Talking Stage Healthy
+How to Keep Your Talking Stage Healthy (So It Doesn’t Drag On)

 Want your talking stage to be productive and lead somewhere good?
 Follow these tips.